scottslowe/learning-tools/ovs-multi-br/README.md

 * **br0.xml** and **br1.xml**: These XML files are used to define a couple OVS-based Libvirt networks.
 No edits are necessary to this file.

 * **machines.yml**: This YAML file contains a list of VM definitions and associated configuration data.
 It is referenced by `Vagrantfile` when Vagrant instantiates the VMs.
-Separate box definitions are included: "vb_box" for VirtualBox, "vmw_box" for VMware Fusion.
+Use the "vmw_box" line to specify a box formatted for the VMware provider.
+VirtualBox is not supported here because the environment uses nested virtualization.

 * **provision.yml**: This YAML file is an Ansible playbook that configures the VMs created by Vagrant when they are first provisioned.
 Ansible is called automatically by Vagrant; you do not need to invoke Ansible separately.
 No changes are needed to this file.